AndreaGuarracino/ReferenceGraphPangenomeDataAnalysisHackathon2023/03_HumanPangenomeGraphBuildingFromSequenceAlignments.md

     done

 Then, we create a FASTA file for each chromosome, reference chromosomes included.
-To save time and space, let's take only sequences from chromosome 20:
+To save time and space, let's take only sequences from chromosome 20.
+**For running this, return to the first terminal you've opened:**

     DIR_BASE=/cbio/projects/031/$USER
     ( echo 20 ) | while read i; do